yannh/kubeconform/Readme.md

         output format - text, json (default "text") -printsummary
         print a summary at the end
+  -quiet
-  -schema value
+        quiet output - only print invalid files, and errors -schema value
         file containing an additional Schema (can be specified multiple times) -skipKinds string